Sydney-Informatics-Hub/geodata-harvester/quarto/docs/Settings_Overview.md

 A complete list of the available spectral indices can be found [here](https://github.com/awesome-spectral-indices/awesome-spectral-indices)

 For more details on GEE settings, please visit the [GEE API documentation](https://developers.google.com/earth-engine/apidocs) or [eeharvest documentation ](https://github.com/Sydney-Informatics-Hub/eeharvest).

+Note that GEE requires a Google account and a GEE authorization.
+If this is you first time using GEE, please follow [these instructions](https://earthengine.google.com/signup/).
+In the next step you must authorise Geodata-Harvester to use the Google Earth Engine API.
+See a preview of the process [here](https://sydney-informatics-hub.github.io/AgReFed-Workshop/pydocs/setup-gee.html#part-ii-authorising-your-workstation-with-gee).

 **Example:**